pKishan2207/my-budget-tracker/README.md

 ## Introduction

 In this project, we have created a full Budget Tracker App.
-We have used React and Bootstrap.
+React and Bootstrap is used in this project.

 Setup:
 - run ```npm i && npm start```